adambiltcliffe/codex/readme.md

 Invisible unit can't be targetted by opponent Invisible unit can be targetted by controller
-Trigger fizzles if the only available target is invisible
+Trigger fizzles if the only available target is invisible Spells/abilities must target flagbearer
+Not required to target flagbearer if not a legal type Not required to target flagbearer if can't pay for resist

 # Game features not implemented: